Today let’s get a little controversial and talk about water.

 Are you aware that your water is medicated?

 When fluoride was added to drinking water in Australia from as early as 1953, it was done so under the premise that it would have a positive impact on the incidence of dental caries.
-There is still no evidence that the rate of dental caries has decreased as a result, thought there is correlation which is frequently touted as being evidence, despite correlation not being causation.
+There is still no evidence that the rate of dental caries has decreased, as a result.
+However, there is a correlation which is frequently touted as being evidence, despite correlation not being causation.
 Interestingly, dental fluorosis (discolouration of teeth) is regarded by the Centre for Disease Control to be caused by the addition of fluoride to drinking water.

 Most developed nations, as well as 97% of European countries, have rejected the practice of water fluoridation because, in their view, the public water supply is not an appropriate place to be adding drugs, particularly when fluoride is readily available for individual use in the form of toothpaste.

 Far beyond wanting to make this a political piece, or come across as crazy, what I really want to do, is provoke you to weigh the probabilities: Are levels of fluoride in the body (that are far beyond what was ever possible for the entire evolution of our species) more likely to cause harm, or be good for us?

 If you believe, as I do, that excessive fluoride is more than likely not great for us, with a very limited up-side, then apply the detoxification principle, and put less of it in your body.

 Filtering your water is a good idea, for many more reasons than discussed in this piece.
 To read our recommendations on water filters, click here.